alessiobortone2/CV/README.md

 ## Interests

-When I am not coding, I love spending my time doing any of the following:
+When I am not coding or changing nappies, I love spending my time doing any of the following:

 - Sailing (started a sailing company in my 20s)
 - Reading books on education matters
-- Cooking with wood fired ovens
+- Cooking with wood fired ovens (warning: I can talk about the subject for an entire day)
 - Learning to play the piano with my daughters
 - Writing in my blog [Medium](https://medium.com/@alessiobortone "Alessio's blog")
-- Building a treehouse in the garden (pictures coming up soon)
+- Building a treehouse for my kids in the garden (pictures coming up soon)